Fish is mostly good for you.

 Besides mercury, fish can be a problem if it isn't prepared properly.
 Deep fried or served with a heavy, fat- and calorie-dense sauce will turn a healthy fish dish into an unhealthy meal.

-Another potential problem is eating undercooked fish, which may lead to a parasite infection.
-When cooking fish at home, make sure you cook your fish until it is flaky and tender; the meat should show no signs of translucency.
+Another potential problem is eating undercooked fish, which may lead to a parasitic infection.
+Make sure you cook your fish until it is flaky and tender; the meat should show no signs of translucency.
 And do not cross contaminate raw fish with uncooked or ready to serve foods.

 What About Fish Oil Supplements?

-Most people can get all the omega-3 fatty acids they need from their diets, but EPA and DHA are also available as dietary supplements.
-Many people elect to take these supplements with the hope of reducing inflammation and lowering their risk of cardiovascular disease.
+Most people can get all the omega-3 fatty acids they need from fish, but EPA and DHA are also available as dietary supplements.

 Burger J, Dixon C, Boring CS, Gochfeld M. "Effect of deep-frying fish on risk from mercury."
 J Toxicol Environ Health A. 2003 May 9;66(9):817-28.